Skip to Content

 What are the advantages of pocket WiFi?

 Well for one, roaming fees are extremely expensive that we've just become accustomed to switching off our mobile data the second we set off!
 We therefore always buy a new local SIM card in every new country we visit and rely on those.
-But after a few days travelling in Japan with our portable router, we quickly realised there are many advantages to renting a pocket WiFi in Japan:
+But after a few days traveling in Japan with our portable router, we quickly realized there are many advantages to renting a pocket WiFi in Japan:

-• Can connect many devices at the same time: you will no doubt save a lot of money if you are several people travelling together.
+• Can connect many devices at the same time: you will no doubt save a lot of money if you are several people traveling together.
 Instead of buying a separate SIM card for each smartphone, with a pocket WiFi, you can connect numerous devices at the same time.
 This also includes tablets and laptops, in addition to your smartphone.

-• Easy to carry: a pocket WiFi is usually the size of a smartphone or smaller, and weighs between 80-150 grams (3-5 ounces).
+• Easy to carry: a pocket WiFi is usually the size of a smartphone or smaller and weighs between 80-150 grams (3-5 ounces).

-• No roaming charges: an obvious advantage, but with a pocket WiFi, you will save a lot of money on roaming charges.
+• No roaming charges: an obvious advantage, but with pocket WiFi, you will save a lot of money on roaming charges.

-• Unlimited internet data: most pocket WiFi services offer unlimited data usage.
-Whereas with prepaid SIM card packages, we've found them to be quite limited with the data offered and have had to top up with more (1GB, 2 GB, 5 GB etc…).
+• Unlimited Internet data: most pocket WiFi services offer unlimited data usage.
+Whereas with prepaid SIM card packages, we've found them to be quite limited with the data offered and have had to top up with more (1GB, 2 GB, 5 GB, etc…).
 This makes a massive difference to the overall cost of your internet access throughout your trip.

 • Easy to use: one of the things we loved about our pocket WiFi during our travels in Japan is how simple and easy it is to use.
 You simply switch it on, connect your devices to the WiFi network by entering the credentials, and voila – you're sorted for the rest of your trip!
-By contrast, what we hated about SIM cards was the amount of time wasted playing about with the settings to activate them.
+By contrast, what we hated about SIM cards was the amount of time wasted playing with the settings to activate them.
 So on a few occasions, we had purchased a SIM card and ended up not using it because it took too long to activate properly.

 Explore the most important UNESCO sites in Kyoto on this full day tour.